BanzaiMan/glassfish-gem/README.txt

 administration and monitoring of JavaEE as well as dynamic languages based web frameworks such as Ruby On Rails, Grails etc.

 GlassFish gem is based on GlassFish v3 nucleus.
-GlassFish v3 nucleus is a core, core module of GlassFish v3.
+GlassFish v3 nucleus is the core module of GlassFish v3.

 For more information on GlassFish v3 application server see https://glassfish.dev.java.net/v3.